|

 and Bobal.
 The

 is drought, the main enemy of these vineyards.
-The climate
+The

-for producing excellent quality grapes.
+ideal climatic conditions for producing excellent quality

 NEW!